-- General Information.
-All applicable items in the header should be filled out. - Project Name should be the same as the project title on the CC-C project cost and approval sheet. - Phase is the phase of appropriation, with an indication of how many more to complete the project (i.e., 1 of 3). - State Controller Project No. P is the number assigned by the State Controller's Office for a project that has already received at least one appropriation. - 1.
+- Project Name should be the same as the project title on the CC-C project cost and approval sheet. - Phase is the phase of appropriation, with an indication of how many more to complete the project (i.e., 1 of 3). - State Controller Project No. P is the number assigned by the State Controller's Office for a project that has already received at least one appropriation. - > Type of Request. (check all that apply) - 1.
 Project Description/History.
-Explain in detail the project for which funding is being requested.
-Include all pertinent project background or history.
-Please be thorough and comprehensive as this section provides the basis for the request.
+Explain in brief, the project for which funding is being requested.
+Include pertinent project background or history. - 2.
+Is this a Continuation Project?
+Mark yes if the project has received state capital construction funds in a prior fiscal year.
+If yes, fill out the project's prior phase expenditures in the provided table. - 3.
+List key objectives of proposed project: The objectives should relate to programmatic needs.
+At project completion the institution will confirm attainment of the objectives with the submittal of the final SC 4.1 form. - 4.
+Estimated Project Timetable.
+Self-explanatory. - 5.
+Key components of proposed FY2009-10 project: If there is any unusual phasing, such as completing several phases in one year, explain here.